ecoppen/futuresboard/docs/server_setup.md

 Make sure the system clock is always accurate with `apt-get install systemd-timesyncd`

-Install the Python package installer with `apt-get install python3-pip` which will be used to install the libraries required for most python programs
+Install the virtual environment manager pipenv `pip install pipenv`

 ## Installing from requirements
-If you have installed Python 3.11 then you may have to include `--break-system-packages` at when installing any requirements to a project
+If you have installed Python 3.11 (if you've followed this guide then you will have) then you may have to include `--break-system-packages` at when installing any requirements to a project if you are not using a virtual environment.

+For more information on why virtual environments are good, click [here](https://realpython.com/python-virtual-environments-a-primer/#why-do-you-need-virtual-environments)

 ## Session management